 In F.Y.
 2014, our Board of Directors approved the following Learning and Assessment Framework, which is designed to comprehensively assess how the Foundation’s Unrestricted Operating Support furthers the organizational effectiveness of our grantees.

 Weingart Foundation Learning and Assessment Framework

-The Foundation began full implementation of our new Learning and Assessment Framework at the start of FY 2016, after piloting and testing the previous year.
-As part of the new framework, executive directors from grantee organizations will be asked to complete a Grantee Survey in lieu of a final report, as well as engage in a close-out conversation with their Foundation program officer.
+The Foundation began full implementation of our Learning and Assessment Framework at the start of F.Y.
+2016, allowing us to systematically capture grantee data across seven areas of organizational effectiveness for all of our Unrestricted Operating Support (U.O.S.) grantees with grants over $25,000 in size.
+As part of the new framewok, executive directors from grantee organizations are asked to complete a Grantee Survey in lieu of a final report, as well as engage in a close-out conversation with their Foundation program officer.

 Moving forward, we will begin to gather and analyze end-point data for organizations closing out their U.O.S. grants.
 This will allow us to further deepen our understanding of how unrestricted dollars specifically contribute to nonprofits’ ability to strengthen capacity and effectiveness.

 In April 2018, the Foundation released a report sharing baseline data gathered from our second full year under our Learning and Assessment Framework.

 The Foundation remains committed to continue to listen and learn from nonprofits and communities in an ongoing effort to refine and strengthen our approaches to advance equity.

 Community Engagement: As part of our ongoing practice of grantee listening, the Foundation will continue to engage with nonprofit leaders representing the diversity of our service region.
 We will meet with grantees outside of the application process to gather information on: 1) perception and feedback on the Foundation’s programs and practice, 2) current challenges and opportunities in the field, and 3) recommendations to inform our future work and direction.